Drinking Tap Water in Bali: Safe, Risky, or Just a Bad Idea?

-A common question asked by Bali tourists is if tap water in Bali is safe to drink.
-The simple answer – no, it’s not safe to drink due to the risk of contamination.
+A common question asked by first-timers is if tap water in Bali is safe to drink.
+The simple answer… no, it’s not safe to drink due to the risk of contamination.

 Since Bali’s tap water isn’t fully purified like tap water in the West, your best friend in every scenario will be bottled water.
 It’s your best bet and it’s quite affordable.